Benjamin-Nyakambangwe/Link-Marketplace/SUPABASE_SETUP_GUIDE.md

 ## What's Been Implemented

-Your link marketplace now has a complete authentication system using Supabase with:
+Your Click Optima now has a complete authentication system using Supabase with:

 ✅ **Email/Password Authentication**
 ✅ **Google OAuth**